NICHD Biomedical Mass Spectrometry Core Facility

-The NICHD Biomedical Mass Spectrometry Core Facility was created under the auspices of the Office of the Scientific Director to provide high-end mass-spectrometric services to scientists within the NICHD Division of Intramural Research (DIR).
+The NICHD Biomedical Mass Spectrometry Core Facility was created to provide high-end mass-spectrometric services to scientists within the NICHD Division of Intramural Research (DIR).
 Particular focus has been in the areas of proteomics, biomarker discovery, protein characterization, and detection of post-translational modifications.
-The Facility also performs quantitative analyses of small bio-molecules, including lipids and steroids.
-In addition, the facility develops and modifies methods for the isolation and detection of biomolecules by mass spectrometry, as well as novel methods for data analysis.
-The Facility is located in the 9D corridor of Building 10 on the NIH campus and serves both clinical and basic research laboratories within the NICHD intramural research program.
+The Facility also performs quantitative analyses of small biomolecules, including lipids and steroids.
+In addition, the Facility develops and modifies methods for the isolation and detection of biomolecules by mass spectrometry, as well as novel methods for data analysis.
+The Facility is located in room 8S-261 of Building 10 on the NIH campus and serves both clinical and basic research laboratories within the NICHD intramural research program.
 As resources permit, we also collaborate with principal investigators (PIs) of other institutes within NIH and with other outside institutions.

 Mode of operation

 The Facility is available to all labs within the DIR, provided that existing resources are distributed equally among investigators requesting services.
-The philosophy of the Facility is to ensure that its instruments obtain only reliable, high-quality data and that its clients receive only statistically meaningful analyses.
 The Facility’s staff are available for consultation on both project design and data interpretation.
-Before the start of a project, staff members meet with the Principal Investigator (PI) and other scientists involved in each study to discuss experimental goals and data requirements.
-The Facility has an internationally recognized capability in characterization of proteins and peptides by mass spectrometry, including: (1) identification of proteins isolated by electrophoresis; (2) confirming molecular weights of recombinant or synthetic proteins and peptides; (3) determining sites of specific post-translational modifications including phosphorylation, glutamylation, AMPylation, and disulfide bond formation; (4) quantification of specific post-translational modifications; and (5) sequencing peptides de novo.
-In addition, the Facility has extensive experience and skill in the identification and quantification of small endogenous molecules including phospholipids, steroids, and sugars.
+Staff members meet with the PI and other scientists involved in each study to discuss experimental goals and data requirements.
+The Facility has capabilities in the characterization of proteins and peptides by mass spectrometry, including: (1) identification of proteins isolated by electrophoresis; (2) confirmation of molecular weights of recombinant or synthetic proteins and peptides; (3) determination of sites of specific post-translational modifications, including phosphorylation, glutamylation, AMPylation, and disulfide bond formation; (4) quantification of specific post-translational modifications; and (5) de novo sequencing of peptides.
+In addition, the Facility has extensive experience and skill in the identification and quantification of small endogenous molecules, including phospholipids, steroids, and sugars.
 In this latter area, the capability is primarily in quantification of endogenous levels of particular molecules and their metabolites.

 The facility currently has four mass spectrometers in use for specific areas of analysis.